tel: +48 22 499 98 98

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+• Wide application in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
-It's also worth noting that small elements of these products are able to be problematic in medical diagnosis in case of swallowing.
+• Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these magnets can be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.